 I pretty sure the changeset above is causing the unwanted extra space.
 The changeset should be reverted as it doesn't make sense to add extra vertical space for empty title string layers.

-#2 Updated by Marco Hugentobler over 9 years ago
+#2 Updated by Marco Hugentobler almost 10 years ago

 From the screenshots it seems to me that Roads & Rivers / River are coming from two different maplayers.
 Is that correct?